 In addition to his record-breaking year in 2016, James' legendary career includes a massive collection of accomplishments:

-James is dedicated to maintaining his body in top form, and credits this commitment for allowing him to play at such a high level this late in his career.
+Even following his football career, James has remained dedicated to maintaining his body in top form.
+He fully credits that commitment for allowing him to play at such a high level throughout his NFL career.

-In addition to his early-morning workouts, James employs a regular rotation of massage, chiropractic and acupuncture therapists.
+In addition to his early-morning workouts, "Deebo" employs a regular rotation of massage, chiropractic and acupuncture therapists.
 He also adheres to a strict diet.
-Taking into consideration of what he's been able to accomplish, his efforts have been well-worth it.
+Taking into consideration of what he's been able to accomplish over the years, his efforts have been well-worth it.

 James has developed a semi-cult following with his regular social media posts that give fans a glimpse into his intense and unparalleled workout sessions and body treatments.
-His posts are frequently reposted, aired and covered by media outlets around the world.
+His posts are frequently reposted, aired and covered by media outlets around the world .
+He was featured in the February 2018 issue of ‘National Geographic’ magazine, in a cover article entitled “The Future of Medicine: How New Technologies and Ancient Remedies Are Transforming Health Care.”